aifimmunology/certpro-workflow-demos/README.md

 - `08-R_assemble_pseudobulk_data.ipynb`: For visualization in a heatmap, this notebook was used to compute pseudobulk expression for each combination of sample and cell type.
     - Input: CD4 and CD8 T cell seurat objects; .csv files with CD4 and CD8 T cell labels
     - Output: .csv files with tables of pseudobulk expression; a .rds file containing lists of the same tables; and a .h5 file with the pseudobulk dataset formatted for fast retrieval by the visualization app.

+### Visualization App

+An interactive visualization app built on the Dash framework is available in the `adult_vs_pediatric_teaseq/dash_app/` directory.

+Following assembly of differential gene expression and pseudobulk expression data, we generated an interactive visualization tool that enables exploration of these results.
+The following files are used for assembly of related data and app deployment:

+- `01_GetHallmarkGenesetDescriptions.ipynb`: This notebook retrieves descriptions of Hallmark gene sets for display in the visualization app.
+Users are able to select Hallmark gene sets and highlight these genes in the volcano plot within the app.
+- `02_FormatAppDat_updated.ipynb`: This notebook retrieves the data stored in HISE that were generated using the notebooks above (steps `07` and `08`), and structures the data for use and deployment with the visualization tool.
+- `03_UploadVisualization.ipynb`: This notebook deploys the visualization tool to the Collaboration Space in HISE for our Certificate of Reproducibility demonstrations so that it can be connected to our public-facing HISE Publication.

+The following files are utilized by the app itself:
+- `app.py`: The main file containing code for the Dash visualization app.
+- `assets/`: Contains additional CSS styles for the app.
+- `data/`: This subdirectory contains files utilized by the app after deployment.
+Note that not all data is present in this repository - it must be retrieved and staged using the notebooks, above.

 # Legal Information